dawsons-creek/fx-spec/docs/index.md

 ## For Developers Familiar with Other Frameworks

 If you've used BDD frameworks before, you'll recognize the describe/it syntax.
-FxSpec adapts these patterns to F#'s functional paradigm:
+FX.Spec adapts these patterns to F#'s functional paradigm:

 **Key differences from other BDD frameworks:**